Community Herbalist Program ~ Intermediate Herbal Training

 Please make checks out to: Phyllis D. Light.
 If you would like to use Paypal please contact Phyllis.

-Full-tuition, $2,500.00, is due the first day of class unless other arrangements have been made.
-A limited number of monthly payment plans of $250.00 per month are available for your convenience, but must be worked out in advance.
-Please note, that once you commit to the program whether or not you pay in advance or pay by the month, you are responsible for the month’s payment even if you miss a class.
-Missed classes can be recorded and notes can be borrowed from other students.
+Full-tuition of $2,500.00 is due the first day of class unless other arrangements have been made.
+An optional monthly payment plan of $250.00 is available for your convenience, but must be worked out in advance.
+Please note, that once you commit to the program and are paying by the month, you are responsible for the month’s payment even if you miss a class.
+If you pay full tuition on the first day of class, there won’t be a refund for any missed classes.
+Missed classes will be audio recorded, you will still receive a handout, and class notes can be borrowed from other students.

-Please contact the ACNH if you are coming in from out-of-town and need overnight accommodations.
+Please contact ACNH if you are coming in from out-of-town and need overnight accommodations.

 There is one partial work exchange program offered for a local student.
 This goes fast so apply early if you are interested.